Appalachian FC: History

+In 2026, Appalachian FC moved to USL League Two for its inaugural season in the league.

 Colors and crest

 The club colors are black and gold.
 The club crest was designed by award-winning designer Christopher Payne, who has developed brand identities for several football clubs in the United States and the United Kingdom including Lexington SC, Flower City Union, Monterey Bay FC, and Eastleigh Football Club.
 The crest draws inspiration from the cryptozoological mythology and folklore of Sasquatch sightings in North Carolina and across the Appalachian Mountains.